zzxwill/odps/intl.en-US/User Guide/SQL/Builtin functions/Mathematical functions.md

 -   If the Double type is returned, the display of the returned result may not be as expected, such as trunc\(125.815, 1\) \(this problem exists in all the systems\).
 -   The part to be truncated is supplemented by zero.
--   **Decimal\_places** can be negative.
+-   Decimal\_places can be negative.
 The negative is truncated from the decimal point to the left and delete the decimal part.
-If **Decimal\_places** are greater than the length of the integer, return zero.
+If Decimal\_place are greater than the length of the integer, return zero.

 Example: